-The term will begin with revisiting number and place value (0-100) and then will move on to measuring mass using standard and non-standard units.
-Other elements that will be covered include addition and subtraction, money and multiplication and division.
-The children will also continue with ‘Beat that Maths’, a weekly challenge that will support them in learning their KIRFS (Key Instant Recall Facts) as well as improve their confidence with mental maths.
+The term will begin with revising number and place value (0-100) and then will move on to simple addition and subtraction.
+Alongside this, the children are also going to be learning more about 2D shapes and measuring length, weight and capacity.
+Other elements that will be covered are money, fractions and time.
+The children will also be introduced to ‘Beat That Maths’, a weekly challenge that will support them in learning their KIRFS (Key Instant Recall Facts) as well as improve their confidence with mental maths.

 Other exciting things this term include: